Pay as you throw: North America

-PAYT programs operated in California, Michigan, New York and Washington as early as the 1970s, although The City of San Francisco “had practiced a kind of PAYT scheme since 1932.”
+PAYT programs operated in California, Michigan, New York and Washington as early as the 1970s, although The City of San Francisco "had practiced a kind of PAYT scheme since 1932."
 By 2000, 6,000 communities in the U.S. (20%) and 200 in Canada had implemented user fees for waste management.
 In 2002 North Americans disposed of 24 million tonnes of waste, with residential sources accounting for 9.5 million tonnes.
 PAYT programs resulted in residential waste declining from 9 - 38% and increased recycling from 6 – 40%.

 Europe

 Austria was the first country to implement individual waste charging in 1945, but PAYT did not catch on until the 1980s when efficient and secure systems became available to account for usage of disposal services electronically.
 The first city in Europe to implement an electronic identification and billing system for waste charges was Dresden, Germany, in 2004.
 The first experience in Spain was in 2003.
-Since 1991, the European Waste Policy has required that “part of the costs not covered by revenues from material reuse must be recovered on the polluter-pays principle.”
+Since 1991, the European Waste Policy has required that "part of the costs not covered by revenues from material reuse must be recovered on the polluter-pays principle."
 Versions of PAYT are present in municipalities all over Europe.

+For example, a study conducted in Ferrara, Italy discovered that the implementation of the PAYT policy lead to a 30% overall reduction in waste production.
+Furthermore accompanying this, it was discovered that there was also a 40% increase in recycling uptake.
+This overall waste reduction resulted in overall cost savings of approximately 3.6 million euros within the municipality of Ferrara.

 Asia

 After being introduced in the 1970s, 954 municipalities (30%) in Japan have implemented PAYT programs.
 The city of Taipei currently runs a scheme where households and companies purchase specially printed blue bin bags, and place waste in it.
 The municipal waste management department collects only rubbish placed within these special bags.
 Called the "Per Bag Trash Collection Fee", this scheme encourages usage of recyclable packaging, as those do not need a special bag and are disposed free of charge.
 As a result, Taipei's waste volume is down 35.08%, and recycling has increased 2.6-fold from 1999.
 PAYT is also implemented in Korea, Thailand, Vietnam, China, and Republic of China (Taiwan).
 Starting in April 2024, Hong Kong will implement its PAYT programme.

 PAYT pricing has also been recently introduced in parts of Bangalore through the wastepicker cooperative Hasiru Dala, founded by Nalini Shekar.
 The organization followed the 2-bin 1-bag segregation method, and charged differently for compost-able waste and landfill rejects, while paying for recyclables.
 Apartments serviced through this pricing mechanism showed a significant reduction in their garbage footprint.

+In rural China, the Rural Revitalization PAYT Strategy, launched in 2018, has been found to improve farmers' living standards, incomes, and quality of life.
+The policy adapts methods used in cities so they better fit rural areas, rather than copying them directly.
+However, because participation is voluntary and there are no strict penalties for non-compliance, its overall impact is limited.